munificent/craftinginterpreters/book/control-flow.md

 </aside>

-To weave the new expressions into the parser, we first change the parsing code for assignment to call `or()`:
+To weave the new expressions into the parser, we first change the parsing code for assignment to call `or()`.

 ^code or-in-assignment (1 before, 2 after)

-The code to parse a series of `or` expressions mirrors other binary operators:
+The code to parse a series of `or` expressions mirrors other binary operators.

 ^code or

-Its operands are the next higher level of precedence, the new `and` expression:
+Its operands are the next higher level of precedence, the new `and` expression.

 ^code and

-That calls `equality()` for its operands and now it's all tied back together again.
-We're ready to interpret it:
+That calls `equality()` for its operands and with that the expression parser is all tied back together again.
+We're ready to interpret.

 ^code visit-logical